pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 has seen wide adoption.
-Over the years Pulumi has continued our investment in it, notably introducing a version 4.0 [last year](../build-images-50x-faster-docker-v4) and additional improvements to build-on-preview behavior after that.
+Over the years Pulumi has continued our investment in it, notably introducing a version 4.0 [last year](../build-images-50x-faster-docker-v4) and additional improvements like build-on-preview behavior after that.

 At the same time, the Docker build ecosystem has seen tremendous advancements in how images can be built and distributed.
 These changes were initially